Wicklow Lifeboat Station: History

 In 1886, it was decided to construct another new boathouse.
 Difficulties had been encountered launching over the shingle from the Murrough, so a boathouse was constructed on the East Pier with a slipway, costing £654.
 This boathouse is still the station building in use today, although it is not required to house the lifeboat, which is moored afloat.
 The 1866 boathouse also still stands, located just off Upper Strand street.

 On her last service on 1 Nov 1887, Robert Theophilus Garden (ON 116) was launched to the schooner Samuel Dixon, and saved four lives.
-She would be replaced by a 40-foot lifeboat, built for but found to be unsuitable for that location.
+She would be replaced by a 40 ft lifeboat, built for but found to be unsuitable for that location.
 It would appear that Mr Garden maintained regular donations to the RNLI for a considerable period, as this new boat would be renamed Robert Theophilus Garden (ON 178), as would be two later lifeboats.

-In 1894, whilst the Coxswain was seeking the Honorary Secretary for launch instructions, the Master of a coaster and 15 men took possession of the lifeboat, launching to the aid of a fishing boat, and rescued the crew.
+In 1894, whilst the Coxswain was seeking the Honorary Secretary for launch instructions, the Master of a coaster and 15 men took possession of the lifeboat, launching to the aid of a fishing boat, rescuing the crew.

 Wicklow would get its first motor lifeboat in 1911.
 Named Robert Theophilus Garden (ON 609), it would be the first motor-powered lifeboat in Ireland.
 The boathouse was modified to accommodate the boat, and 12 rollers were fitted to the slipway.

 On 10 September 1950, in calm conditions, Wicklow lifeboat Lady Klysant (ON 721) was launched to the Cameo of Glasgow, aground on Arklow Bank, but help was refused.
 Attempts to refloat the vessel over the next two days failed.
 Finally, in rough seas in the early hours of 13 September, the help of the lifeboat was finally accepted, and with considerable skill, all 11 crew were rescued.
 Coxswain Edward Kavanagh was awarded the RNLI Bronze Medal.